SkynetWatcher/SkynetWatcher/README.md

   is repositoried elsewhere) and or in creating a new table editor.
 The current one is sorely lacking and its age is showing And a pain to deal with.
   I am not also adverse to collaberating on making a custom table either.
 (I have a List, lol). and am currently working on one of my own.

-- 📫 How to reach me ... well since I can't seem to get a handle on a way to do it here if anyone is interested in contabing me (see not to self above) try using armagastsintruth@gmail.com
+- 📫 How to reach me ... well since I can't seem to get a handle on a way to do it here - if anyone is interested in confabing me (see 'note to self' above) try using armagastsintruth@gmail.com

 - 😄 Pronouns: ...
 What?